XuPaperCup/WorldEdit-BE/README.md

 Steps to install the Chinese Traditional Language
 1. Download the latest translation file according to your WorldEdit-BE version.
 2. Extract RP and BP file from the zip file.
-3. Replace the RP/texts file and BP/texts file to the world that you want to apply.
+3. Replace the "RP/texts" folder from the Extract Folder to "resource_packs/WorldEdit/RP/texts" folder form the World Folder that you want to apply.
+4. Replace the "BP/texts" folder from the Extract Folder to "behavior_packs/WorldEdit/BP/texts" folder form the World Folder that you want to apply.
-4. Remember to select the Chinese Traditional Language in Minecraft BE settings to apply.
+5. Remember to select the Chinese Traditional Language in Minecraft BE settings to apply.
-5. The installation is completed.
+6. The installation is completed.

 <a href="https://github.com/XuPaperCup/WorldEdit-BE/releases">➜ Click here for the version list to download files</a>